 Search for Psychology Schools by State.

-Admission and Program Requirements
+Psychology Program Admission Requirements

-There are a wide variety of requirements for bachelor’s, master’s and doctorate online programs.
-For schools that are exclusively online, admission requirements tend to be slightly less rigorous than programs that are administrated by a campus-based school.
-For example, the online master’s in counseling programs offered by the University of Massachusetts in Boston requires GRE testing, three letters of recommendation, another Massachusetts-based test for licensing, along with transcripts and a resume (CV).
-Walden University, on the other hand, simply requires your transcripts and personal statement.
+For psychology schools that are exclusively online, admission requirements tend to be slightly less rigorous than programs that are administered by an on-campus school.
+For example, the online master’s in counseling programs offered by the University of Massachusetts in Boston requires GRE testing, three letters of recommendation, another Massachusetts-based test for licensing, transcripts, and a resume (CV).
+Walden University, an online university, simply requires your transcripts and personal statement.

 If you are seeking a master’s degree, every program requires that you have completed a bachelor’s degree in good standing (usually with a grade point average of at least 2.75 or higher).
-For those looking into doctorate degrees, most programs require a master’s degree, but some, like the PsyD, may allow for a completed bachelor’s degree.
+For those looking into doctorate degrees, most programs require a master’s degree.
+Some doctorate programs, like the PsyD, may allow for a completed bachelor’s degree.

 Time to Completion and Obstacles

-While the standard time it takes to complete bachelors, masters, and doctorate programs is 4 years, 3 years, and 5-7 years respectively, online psychology degree programs provide students with the flexibility to stretch out that time or even shorten it through coursework in the summer or intensive, in-person sessions.
-Online programs are designed with working and older students in mind, allowing for class material to be absorbed on the individual’s schedule.
+While these are standard time-frames, doing a psychology degree through online program programs provide students with the flexibility to stretch out or shorten that time.
+Online programs are designed for working and older students, allowing for class material to be absorbed on the individual’s schedule.

 Different schools measure their credit hours in different ways, so it can sometimes be confusing to determine how long a particular degree will actually take to complete.
 You’ll want to look at both the number of credits needed to graduate as well as how many hours/credits each course you take is worth.

-Do Your Research and Consider Personal Counseling
+Do Your Research

 Finally, before applying to any online psychology degree program, it is a very good idea to speak to individual students who have similar circumstances to you and find out what their experience was like.
-They can help you get a feel for how much time online courses generally take up and how to best balance school obligations with the rest of your life.
-All psychology programs require significant amounts of reading, essay writing, as well as experiment and research analysis.
-If any of these academic areas are challenging for you, it is important to start sharpening your skills now.
-For individuals interested in becoming practitioners in the field of psychology, you may consider finding a personal therapist or counselor that you feel comfortable working with.
-This is an invaluable experience that can help you better understand yourself and your future clients.
-A large portion of programs may actually mandate personal therapy as part of the requirements for graduation.
-Seriously, consider the great responsibility that comes with becoming a psychological practitioner and whether the stress is something you’d be able to handle with grace.
+They can help you get a feel for how much time online courses generally take up and how to best balance school with the rest of your life.

 Psychology is a growing field that offers a variety of career opportunities, from business consulting to individual and group therapy at a clinic.
 As with all large education endeavors, deciding to pursue an online psychology degree program is a big undertaking, yet it does not have to be overwhelming.

 Psychology Programs by State